peterstrongg/zenith/README.md

 # Zenith
-The Zenith project started in January 2024 as a personal project to simulate a cyber attack against commonly used web browsers installed on a target Windows 10/11 endpoint.
+The Zenith project started in January 2024 as a personal project to simulate a cyber attack against commonly used web browsers installed on a target Windows 10 or Windows 11 endpoint.
 Zenith consists of two major components.
 The exfiltration client and the analysis scripts.

 ## Exfiltration Client